Did you know it only takes three ingredients to make caramel sauce?

 Basically, caramel is just melted sugar.
 Butter and cream are then added to turn the caramel into a sauce.

-There are two methods in which you can make the caramel: the dry method and the wet method.
+You can make caramel in two ways: the dry method and the wet method.

 The Dry Method: Sugar is heated slowly until it melts.